 Can I be honest?
 I hide behind musical dynamics.
 I don't consciously realize it most of the time but it's true.
 How do I know?
 Because leading this song made me nervous.

 Would it fall flat?
 Would it be boring?
 The drums never broke into a groove.
 The guitar never broke into a strum.
 Will people just be waiting for us to kick the song into gear?
 When's the build?
 When's the jump?
 When's the drop?
-Where's the "moment"
+When’s “the moment"

-It's not uncommon for me to craft a moment of quiet and intimacy into my song lists.
+It's not uncommon for me to craft a short break of quiet and intimacy into my song list.
 But for me, leading a whole song this way took bravery.

 What About The Words?